Class Descriptions

 Optional Fee-Based Electives

-Students may enroll in more than one fee-based elective.
+The following electives have an extra cost.
 Availability depends on the schedules of the student and teacher.
 After reading the descriptions, see How to Register and Pay for Fee-Based Electives below.
+Receiving a scholarship does not mean that paid electives are covered.

 Piano Class ($75)